thearn/simple-cython-example/README.md

 A small template project that acts as a working tutorial on how to wrap C code into python using [cython](http://cython.org/), and integrate the extensions into an installable module.
+Developed around python 2.7, but written for compatibility with python 3.x.

 [A cython pyx file](cython_example_proj/wrapped.pyx) is included that implements a few C functions which can accept and return standard